Kong/kongponents/docs/components/datetimepicker.md

 #### Single date time picker `v-model`

-A single date or time picker instance will emit a Javascript Date object as a `string`.
+A single date or time picker instance will emit a JavaScript Date object as a `string`.

 ```js
 "2022-09-06T19:45:54.406Z"  // ISO 8601 Date string